 The second video Lakeer is also an extension of my engagement with cartography.
 While the border in Kashmir is a shifting line, the Radcliffe Line passing through western Rajasthan is a clear demarcated fence of concertina coil.
 At the border areas, one can clearly witness the haphazard Radcliffe Line which passed through the fields and houses separating the kitchen from the living rooms and ruthlessly cutting the social fabric of pre-independent India.
 Ironically, the flag retreat performed every evening to honour the territorial integrity of the nation also reminds of the pain of partition.

 “The three-part video titled Khaqua (Drawing), Kaarsazi (Making) and Taqseem (dividing) is a reflection on the surgical, brutal, and irrevocable division of the land.

-‘Khaqua’ highlights the rhetoric of flag and map to counter the historical mutability of territory and differentiate a nation from land and people.
-Karsazi evokes the criticality of the defenses, the materiality of the marking and demarcating of territory in the form of fences and gates, the patient everydayness of the work of hostility.
-And Taqseem, the surgically violent act of scissoring a map rapidly degenerates into a destructive and chaotic shredding, the internal and external cleaving of the cartographic cognition of colonial power into territorial incoherence.
+‘Khaqua’ highlights the rhetoric of flag and map to counter the historical mutability of territory and differentiation a nation from land and its people.
+‘Kaarsazi’ evokes the criticality of the defences, the materiality of the marking and demarcating of territory in the form of fences and gates, the patient everydayness of the work of hostility.
+And ‘Taqseem’, the surgically violent act of scissoring a map rapidly degenerates into a destructive and chaotic shredding, the internal and external cleaving of the cartographic cognition of colonial power into territorial incoherence.”